psw0021/psw0021.github.io/index.md

 ## About Me

 👏Thank You for visiting my website👏 My name is Sangwoo Park, and I am currently an undergraduate student at Yonsei University, majoring in computer science.
 My goal is to become Machine Learning Engineer/ AI research scientist.
 My research interests are mainly reinforcement learning, multimodal learning, and generative AIs.
-I am particularly interested in coherent embodied agent decision making in various domains, including generalization of agent decision making across various domains, not being confined to single task or single environment.
+I am particularly interested in coherent embodied agent decision making in various domains, including generalization of agent decision making across various domains(i.e. Computer Tasks, Games, Medical Domain), not being confined to single task or single environment.
 As such, inverse reinforcement learning and meta reinforcement learning seems to be an attractive domain of research to work on.
-Furthermore, I am also interested in diffusion models and its applications incorporated into multimodal learning and reinforcement learning.
+Furthermore, I am also interested in diffusion models(Speech/Music Generation) and its applications incorporating into multimodal learning and reinforcement learning.

 ## Education